certainage/github-slideshow/_posts/0000-01-02-certainage.md

 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to Certainage's slide!"
 ---
 This is certainage's slide.
 Use the left arrow to go back!